Reactions to the disappearance of Madeleine McCann: Potential frauds

 Many unofficial websites were registered which had domain names that contained slight misspellings of Madeleine's name (a practice known as typosquatting), plus keywords likely to be used in searches.
 These websites contained material unrelated to Madeleine.

 There have also been people collecting money on the false premise that they were representing Madeleine's Fund, one of whom, Debbie Clifton, was jailed for 90 days.

-On 28 June 2007 police arrested an Italian man and a Portuguese woman at a villa in Sotogrande, Cádiz over allegations that they had tried to defraud the McCanns by claiming a reward for information about their daughter.
+On 28 June 2007, police arrested an Italian man and a Portuguese woman at a villa in Sotogrande, Cádiz over allegations that they had tried to defraud the McCanns by claiming a reward for information about their daughter.
 However, police said that there was no direct link with Madeleine's kidnap.
-Then on 6 July police in the Netherlands arrested a man who allegedly demanded two million euros from the McCanns for information about their missing daughter.
+On 6 July the same year, police in the Netherlands arrested a man who allegedly demanded two million euros from the McCanns for information about their missing daughter.

 British barrister Michael Shrimpton presented himself as the "unofficial representative" for parents Kate and Gerry McCann, and claimed responsibility for setting up a meeting between them and Pope Benedict XVI.
 According to Shrimpton, Madeleine was being held in or near Morocco after being smuggled there on a drug-running vessel.
 Authorities rejected these claims as false and issued a strict warning to Shrimpton not to interfere with the case.
 Shrimpton was later charged, convicted, and imprisoned for an unrelated hoax.